Elmiron and Pigmentary Maculopathy: What the Timeline of Eye Symptoms Reveals

 What are the symptoms of Elmiron-associated pigmentary maculopathy?

-What should I do if I have taken Elmiron and experience vision changes?
+What should I do if I am taking Elmiron and concerned about eye problems?

 Does submitting information create an attorney-client relationship?